What Your Toothache Could Be Telling You

 Another reason you may be suffering from a toothache is dental trauma.

-These reasons include:
+These reasons include the following:

 • Chipped or broken teeth